poojunsui/telehealth/README.md

 2. Click on `AIDS` to see the backend call and retrieve the necessary medication information.

-3. Click on `Acne` to observe the response when there is no backend data available.
+3. Click on `Chicken Pox` to observe the response when there is no backend data available.

 Enjoy exploring TeleHealth!